-Relatively few trekkers now take the switchback hike from the roadhead at Jiri through Solu, the lower, greener, more populous and more ethnically diverse country to the south.
-It’s a stunning route, and offers a great way to acclimatize, but the extra five to seven days’ walking is too much for many people.
+Relatively few trekkers now take the switchback hike from the roadhead at Jiri through Solu, the lower, greener, more populous, and more ethnically diverse country to the south.
+It’s a stunning route and offers a great way to acclimatize, but the extra five to seven days of walking are too much for many people.

-To get a good look at Everest, you’ll have to spend at least four nights above 4000m and at least one at around 5000m.
-At these altitudes, there is a serious risk of developing acute mountain sickness (AMS) and you must know the signs (see Altitude).
+To get a good look at Everest, you’ll have to spend at least four nights above 4000 m and at least one at around 5000 m.
+At these altitudes, there is a serious risk of developing acute mountain sickness (AMS), and you must know the signs (see Altitude).
 Everest is also the coldest of the major treks, so you’ll need a good sleeping bag, several layers of warm clothes, and sturdy boots that will keep out snow.
-The rental shops of Namche, in Khumbu, allow you to stock up on high-altitude gear and return it on the way back down.
-The popular trails in Everest Region are well equipped with lodges, some basic, some fancy and surprisingly expensive—until you consider the costs of portering in all supplies this far.
+The rental shops in Namche, in Khumbu, allow you to stock up on high-altitude gear and return it on the way back down.
+The popular trails in Everest Region are well equipped with lodges, some basic, some fancy, and surprisingly expensive—until you consider the costs of portering in all supplies this far.
 Prices rise as you ascend; near the top, most lodges offer basic bunk beds only.

-Apart from the mountain views, trekking in Everest region takes you through alpine forests, small streams, waterfalls, gorges, moraines, and glaciers.
+Apart from the mountain views, trekking in the Everest region takes you through alpine forests, small streams, waterfalls, gorges, moraines, and glaciers.
 Along the way, you cross many Sherpa villages with friendly and welcoming locals that allow you to bond with them and learn about their history, culture, tradition, and lifestyle.
-As you explore the region, you pass many Chortens, Mani walls, prayer wheels, and monasteries that hold high spiritual value to the inhabitants of Khumbu.
-Trekking in Everest region is the perfect blend of nature and culture, ideal for curious travelers around the globe.
-Among the many trekking destinations of Nepal, the Everest region is the most famous.
-Here are some of the major highlights and features of the Everest region trekking that you should not miss
+As you explore the region, you pass many chortens, mani walls, prayer wheels, and monasteries that hold high spiritual value to the inhabitants of Khumbu.
+Trekking in the Everest region is the perfect blend of nature and culture, ideal for curious travelers around the globe.
+Among the many trekking destinations in Nepal, the Everest region is the most famous.
+Here are some of the major highlights and features of the Everest region trek that you should not miss.